Don't Reclassify Those Mortgage Loan Officers Just Yet

 Finally, in January 2011, the Mortgage Bankers Association filed suit against the DOL in federal court in Washington, D.C., claiming that the March 2010 administrator's interpretation was "arbitrary, capricious, an abuse of discretion, and otherwise contrary to the law."
 The Association is seeking to have the federal court declare the March 2010 interpretation unlawful.
 No decision has yet been made in that case.

 It remains to be seen whether the DOL's March 2010 interpretation on the exempt status of mortgage loan officers will stand or fall.
 What is certain is that the question of who is – and who is not – exempt from overtime pay under the FLSA's administrative exemption will remain a thorny question for many employers for a long time.
-If you have questions about the application of the administrative exemption to members of your workforce – or any question regarding work hours or pay – please contact a member of Varnum's Labor and Employment Relations Group.
+If you have questions about the application of the administrative exemption to members of your workforce – or any question regarding work hours or pay – please contact a member of Varnum's Labor and Employment Practice Team.